Common Names

 Clinical Summary

-Rhubarb, a perennial herb, is cultivated in many parts of the world.
-The stalks are consumed as food, and the rhizome and root are widely used in Traditional Chinese Medicine for a variety of conditions including cancer, constipation, diarrhea, gastrointestinal ulcers, and hypertension (1) (3).
+Rhubarb, a perennial herb, is cultivated in many parts of the world and the stalks are sometimes consumed as food.
+The rhizome and root are used in Traditional Chinese Medicine to treat gastrointestinal and liver diseases (40).
+It is also used in herbal formulas such as Ma Zi Ren Wan.
 The anthraquinones and tannins in rhubarb are thought responsible for its laxative and constipating effects, respectively (4).

 In preclinical studies, rhubarb demonstrated anticancer (20), antimetastatic (21), radioprotective (22), and estrogen-receptor-modulating (13) effects.
-The constitutent aloe-emodin has demonstrated anticancer (5) (6) (27) and anti-leishmanial (30) effects.
-It was also shown to enhance the effects of sorefenib (28) and cisplatin (29).
+The constituent aloe-emodin has demonstrated anticancer (5) (6) (27) and anti-leishmanial (30) properties, and appeared to enhance effects of sorefenib (28) and cisplatin (29).

 Rhubarb is considered to be a stimulant laxative and is high in oxalates (37).
-It is also a component of Essiac tea.
+Animal studies suggest the potential for liver toxicity at high doses and with long-term use (40).
+Rhubarb is also a component of Essiac tea.
 Patients and physicians should be aware of the potential for additive effects.

 Mechanism of Action